 Chapter XXIII: Epic Poetry

 Main part of the poetics deals with tragedy.
 But epic is discussed very slightly.
 This chapter deals with the Epic.
 Aristotle says that like tragedy, epic story should be constructed on dramatic principles.
 It must have a proper beginning, a middle and an end like a tragedy.
-It also has the unity of action in series of events like a dramatic plot.
+It also has the unity of action in a series of events like a dramatic plot.
 Moreover, it has a unity of metre.

 Chapter XXIV: Kinds of Epic Poetry